TrevorGKann/ContactTracingStudy/README.md

 ## Overview
 We are looking to conduct a study where we collect data to better measure the efficacy of contact tracing algorithms, and we need your help!

 If you're interested, you can sign up [here](https://forms.gle/KyJ7SJerBSGg8eyC7)!
 Free food will be provided as well as a chance to win a $50 gift card, some studies have games as well.
-You may register for multiple study sessions.
+You may register for multiple study sessions (you will need to fill out a consent form for each one).

 If you've already signed up, you can install our custom app via [this link](https://github.com/TrevorGKann/ContactTracingStudy/raw/main/CoCoT_App.apk), and follow the [installation steps here](app_install.md).